 Multiple-choice questions that test recall or have a single correct answer make the possibility of academic dishonesty far easier in a non-invigilated environment.

-See examples on redesigning your assessment questions as open book format.
+See examples on redesigning your questions as open book format.

 In circumstances where multi-choice questions for assessment is unavoidable, we recommend that you ensure the MCQs are written to test students’ reasoning, rather than just recall, as explained below.
 We also recommend you use question banks in Canvas or Inspera to mitigate the possibility of academic dishonesty in a non-invigilated setting.